 - In Oxfordshire, the services find it hard to engage with up to 40% of the people sleeping rough.

 - Some have been previously let down or have no trust in the system ultimately delivering change for them, and so don’t see the point.

 - Some are trying to escape or forget the traumas of their life through alcohol and/or drugs, and judge this to be easier, or preferable, to dealing with the trauma and moving on.

 - Others display chaotic behaviour that makes engagement difficult.
 Many have mental health issues, and many have additional support needs due to substance misuse.

 OHM's ultimate goal is to eliminate homelessness.
 To deliver empowerment, and to help people fulfil their aspirations.

 Crisis, Oxfordshire County Council and the five district councils have jointly funded and commissioned a feasibility study which proposes how the homelessness and housing system in Oxfordshire could become more ‘housing led’.
 Housing led approaches or what is also known as ‘rapid rehousing’ is an approach to ending someone’s homelessness by moving them into their own home as soon as possible.
 It operates under the guiding principle that everyone has a right to a home and does not rely on the condition that someone must be tenancy ‘ready’ before being offered their own home.

 This piece of research forms part of a programme of work aiming to answer the question of whether there is a better way for Oxfordshire to deliver services to end homelessness for single people.

 The study is now complete and consulted widely across Oxfordshire.
 The Crisis website explains about the study in full.

-The summary report of this study is also now attached on the Crisis website.
+The summary report of this study is also now available on the Crisis website.